shift-society/salon/call-for-papers/index.md

 ### Important dates

- - Deadline for submissions: January 7 2019
+ - Deadline for submissions: ~~January 7 2019~~ extended to January 21st 2019
- - Notification of authors: January 23 2019
+ - Notification of authors: ~~January 23 2019~~ February 6th 2019
  - Workshop at ‹Programming› 2019: **April 1 or 2, 2019** (To be decided)
  - Submission page: <a href="https://easychair.org/conferences/?conf=sdr19">SDR19 on EasyChair</a>